yashkana/image-processing-lab/README.md

-#convert the original image to gray scale and then to to binary<br>
+8.convert the original image to gray scale and then to to binary<br>
 import cv2<br>
 img=cv2.imread("plants2.jpg")<br>
 print('original image length width',img.shape)<br>